 What do you need in order to join the online course?

-- Speakers, Microphone; Camera is possible, if you would like to be seen during the online course.
+- Speakers, Microphone; Camera is possible, if you would like to be seen during the course

 - A wired connection is strongly recommended.

 - If your internet connection doesn´t work, you can join the course by telephone, using a dial-in number.
 In this case there might be additional telephone costs.

 - Choose the computer from which you would like to follow the online course.